zhou-1/COVISS-Lab-Research/README.md

 Computer Vision and Sensing Systems Lab http://coviss.org/

-# Projects
+# Project
+FreeLabel: A Publicly Available Annotation Tool based on Freehand Traces
 Part I. Real-time Fruit Flower Detection using a Cloud-based Architecture (semi-supervised learning)
 Part II.
 Django to let user draw the outline of image, after our image processing, show the objects and confidence  (annotation tools)
+Our FreeLabel tool for segmentation annotation relies on three main building blocks: a graphical user interface (GUI), the Django framework \cite{DjangoPython}, and the Region Growing Refinement (RGR) algorithm.

 # Goals
-No need for hand-writing labeling which is time-consumption and costs a lot.
+No need for hand-writing labeling in huge dataset which is time-consumption and costs a lot.
 Within our project, we can label a lot of images with several traces.
+The goal of our project is developing FreeLabel, an intuitive open-source web interface that allows users to obtain high-quality segmentation masks with just a few freehand scribbles, in a matter of seconds.

 # Main Theories
 Part I.